CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

   1) ``append_to_list`` (add dataset to the aggregation list)

-Note that the client on rank 0 of the producer application performs a ``get_list_length()`` function invocation prior to an ``MPI_BARRIER`` in order to only produce the next aggregation list after the previous aggregation list was consumed by the consumer application.
+Note that the client on rank 0 of the producer application performs a ``get_list_length()`` function invocation prior to a ``MPI_BARRIER`` in order to only produce the next aggregation list after the previous aggregation list was consumed by the consumer application.

 There is only a single MPI rank for the consumer application, which means there is only